-Though it wasn't exceptionally fast at cooling its contents, the Whynter also has a Fast Freeze function that can speed this process up considerably.
-Though not the absolute best performer in this metric, the Whynter holds its own among the stiff competition and does a bang-up job of it.
+Though it isn't exceptionally fast at cooling its contents, the Whynter also has a Fast Freeze function that can speed this process up considerably.
+It's not the absolute best performer in this metric, but the Whynter still holds its own among the stiff competition and does a bang-up job of it.

 Ease of Use

 We like the design of this trunk-style cooler, and its slightly smaller capacity makes it a bit easier to rifle through.
-It's the only model we tested with two internal baskets that are relatively easy to take out even when stuffed to the brim with cold goodies.
+It's one of the only models we tested with two internal baskets that are relatively easy to take out even when stuffed to the brim with cold goodies.

 It also has a sturdy latch for the lid that can be locked closed.
-Advertised as a 45-quart cooler, we measured this unit to be just over 40 quarts and able to hold 58 cans.
-We were surprised by this small capacity — smaller than two of the much smaller-looking thermoelectric models.
-The Whynter is also the only compressor model we tested that doesn't have an internal light.
+Advertised as a 45 quart cooler, we measured this unit to be just over 40 quarts and able to hold 58 cans.
+We are surprised by this small capacity — smaller than two of the much smaller-looking thermoelectric models.
+The Whynter is also one of the only compressor models we tested that doesn't have an internal light.

 The Whynter is far and away our least favorite model to carry.
-It's the heaviest in our review, at 54.6 lb, and has tiny little handles with a simple hard plastic grip — not the most comfortable to carry.
+It's one of the heaviest in our review, at 54.6 pounds, and has tiny little handles with a simple hard plastic grip — not the most comfortable to carry.

 It also has very pointed edges and corners, which we think look quite excellent but also are painful to bump against.
 Its saving grace is the longest DC cord in this review, at 9' 6", allowing you to place the Whynter where you want it and hopefully never have to move it again.

-Costing several hundred dollars less than many of the compressor models we tested, the Whynter gives some seriously great performance for what you pay.
+Costing several hundreds of dollars less than many of the compressor models we tested, the Whynter gives some seriously great performance for what you pay.
 We think this impressive performance coupled with a fairly reasonable price tag (for this kind of technology and engineering) makes it a very high-value item.

 Offering a fairly great all-around performance (aside from portability), the Whynter has a lot to offer while costing less than several of its competitors.
-It has an impressively efficient low energy mode, the longest DC cord in our review, an excellent minimum temperature, and an overall useful design.
-Though it was our least favorite model to carry and has a smaller internal capacity than claimed, we think the Whynter is a solid powered cooler and for a very reasonable, competitive price.
+It has an impressively efficient low energy mode, one of the longest DC cords in our review, an excellent minimum temperature, and an overall useful design.
+Though it is one of our least favorite models to carry and has a smaller internal capacity than claimed, we think the Whynter is a solid powered cooler and for a very reasonable, competitive price.